sqlp/sdpt3/README.md

 Having said that, this distribution *does* differ from the release currently posted on the main site in several ways:

    + *Preliminary* support for Octave 3.8.0 and later has been added.
-While we have found that it works well, you shoudl expect an occasional error or incompatibility simple due to a lack of testing.
+While we have found that it works well, you should expect an occasional error or incompatibility simple due to a lack of testing.
    + The installer has been replaced.
 The new installer will build the MEX files only if they are not already present (or unless a "-rebuild" flag is given).
 It will also set the MATLAB paths, if necessary.
      *At this point, Octave users will need to build their own MEX files.*